2nd Marine Logistics Group

 The 2nd Marine Logistics Group (2nd MLG) is a logistics unit of the United States Marine Corps and is headquartered at Marine Corps Base Camp Lejeune, North Carolina.
-2nd MLG was formerly known as 2nd Force Service Support Group (FSSG), reorganized with its sister FSSGs into Marine Logistics Groups in 2005.
-The 2nd MLG is composed of approximately 8,000 Marines and Sailors.
+2nd MLG was formerly known as 2nd Force Service Support Group (FSSG) and was reorganized with its sister FSSGs into Marine Logistics Groups on November 9, 2005.
+This change was part of a larger realignment of the Marine Corps' combat service support units, which saw all FSSGs renamed to MLGs.
+The 2nd MLG is composed of approximately 8,000 Marines and sailors.